Studio Ang’s look-dev for Jabali & Sauti - a six-episode project

 Thanks for walking through our sketchbooks.

-Open to collaboration.
-This six-episode proof of concept reflects Studio Ang’s approach to world-building, look-dev, and lean production.
+This proof of concept reflects Studio Ang’s approach to world-building, look-dev, and lean production.
 We welcome co-production and partnership inquiries.
-Reach out at production@studioang.com
+Reach out at contact@studioang.com